- Cancer Information

 - a cough or hoarseness that doesn’t go away, or a cough that produces blood

-- a change in bowel habits (e.g. diarrhoea or constipation that lasts for more than a few weeks)
+- a change in bowel habits, such as blood in your bowel movements, or diarrhoea or constipation that lasts for more than a week

 - abnormal bleeding or bruising

-- unexplained changes in your general health, such as weight loss, loss of appetite and loss of energy (fatigue).
+- unexplained changes in your general health, such as weight loss or gain, night sweats, loss of appetite and loss of energy (fatigue).

 View the Cancer Council NSW editorial policy.